Are You Prepared For Boondocking?

 #2 You Can’t Store Enough Water

-Plan for 2-3 gallons of water per person per day while boondocking.
+Plan for 2 to 3 gallons of water per person per day while boondocking.

 So for a family of 3 to go camping for the weekend you might expect to use 10 gallons.
 Most RVs and even some vans will hold at least 20 gallons, many up to 60 gallons.
 The weekend camping trip might be a breeze, but what if you want to venture somewhere remote for a week or longer?

 If your RV tank is too small, purchase an external water storage that you can carry in your tow vehicle.
 Or, if you’re not too far off the beaten path, you can take a mid-week break to go fill up at a public water spigot.